These Homemade Protein Bars are easy to make—no baking or stove needed! Made with everyday ingredients, no special shopping required.

 Is Making Your Own Protein Bars Cheaper?

-Yes, making your own protein bars is usually cheaper.
-Buying the ingredients might cost more at first, but you can make a lot of bars, which saves money over time.
+Yes, making your own protein bars is almost always cheaper in the long run.
+The ingredients might cost a bit more upfront, but you can make a big batch—so each bar ends up costing way less.

-Store-bought bars usually cost between $1.50 and $3.00 each.
-Making them at home can be cheaper, depending on what ingredients you buy.
+Store-bought bars usually run between $1.50 to $3.00 each, while homemade ones can be much more budget-friendly depending on what you use.

 The recipe being pressed into a pan lined with parchment paper.